Current Breakdown of Sportsbooks Operating in Arizona

 Is it legal to wager on college sports in Arizona?

-Yes, you can wager on college sports in Arizona and on Arizona teams and events taking place within the state.
+Yes, you can wager on college sports in Arizona and Arizona teams and events taking place within the state.
 The only restriction on betting on college sports in Arizona is that it is illegal to place proposition bets on individual performances.
 You can place wagers on how many touchdowns the Sun Devils score, but you can’t place wagers on how many touchdowns their quarterback will score.

 Is it legal to bet on horse races in Arizona?